-- 1. Shift the shift lever into the "P" position and close all doors. - 2.
-Push the power door lock switch on the rear side to unlock the doors. - 3.
-Turn the ignition switch to the "ON" position.

-- 4. Within 5 seconds after the ignition switch is turned to the "ON" position, push and hold the power door lock switch on the front side for about 5 seconds. - 5.
-Open door warning light will flash to indicate that the mode has been changed.
+- Shift the selector lever into the "P" position and close all doors. - 2.
+Push the power door lock switch on the rear side to unlock the doors. - Turn the ignition switch to the "ON" position. - Within 5 seconds after the ignition switch is turned to the "ON" position, push and hold the power door lock switch on the front side for about 5 seconds. - Open door warning light will flash to indicate that the mode has been changed.